-More in-depth information on advertising agencies is available from the Marketing Manager's Yearbook, trade associations such as the Institute of Practitioners in Advertising and from advertising trade publications such as Campaign magazine.
+More in-depth information on advertising agencies is available from Marketing Nation, trade associations such as the Institute of Practitioners in Advertising and from advertising trade publications such as Campaign magazine.

 Ideally, you want an agency that has experience in your business sector.
 The agency should at least have experience advertising to your kind of customers, whether you sell to businesses or to individual consumers.